 Class size is limited to 8.
 You may either bring in a memoir project you are already working on, or use weekly class assignments to spark your writing.
 Students at all levels are welcome. 🙂

 For more information or to register, just email me at growingupgolem AT Gmail.com.
-Or you can fill in the form below.

 And here’s some information about me: